There's no better way to learn about this trade than talking to someone who's done the training, and started work in the field.

 Every student's goal is to find a great job at a respected company after finishing trades training.
 For Isaac, it was all about landing a job at Whirlpool Canada.

-Whirlpool has a special partnership with PAT, where students get to train on their latest appliance models, and learn cutting-edge diagnostic skills.
+Whirlpool has a special partnership with Herzing, where students get to train on their latest appliance models, and learn cutting-edge diagnostic skills.

 It was a natural next step for Isaac to apply for a job there, and now he's doing what he loves best: troubleshooting technical issues, and working directly with customers.